SethSmigelski/search-appearance-toolkit-seo-44/README.md

 Read more about the [Author Schema](https://seo44plugin.com/search-appearance-toolkit-seo-44/schema-structured-data/#benefits-of-author-schema) created by SEO 44.

 ### What are the benefits of using FAQPage and HowTo schema?
 The plugin intelligently scans your content for patterns that match question-and-answer formats or step-by-step instructions (when this option is enabled).
-The plugin locates this content and automatically generates FAQPage or HowTo schema that presents this content within the JSON-LD.
+The plugin locates this content and automatically generates FAQPage or HowTo schema that presents this content as structured data.

 The benefit of this is that Google can use this structured data to display your content in special, highly visible formats in the search results.
-An FAQ page might appear as a rich snippet with expandable questions, while a How-To article can be featured in a step-by-step guide.
-Rich snippets make your search results stand out, which can significantly improve your click-through rate (CTR).
+An FAQ page might appear as a rich snippet with expandable questions or feature within a People Also Ask (PAA) result, while a How-To article can be featured in a step-by-step guide in AI Overviews.
+Search results that stand out can improve your click-through rate (CTR).

 Read more about the [FAQPage and HowTo Schema](https://seo44plugin.com/search-appearance-toolkit-seo-44/schema-structured-data/#benefits-of-faqpage-and-howto-schema) created by SEO 44.